AI Is Everywhere Right Now

 You don’t need to go from zero to AI-powered overnight.
 In fact, you shouldn’t.

-The smartest organizations are doing the opposite: starting small, testing safely, building shared language and expectations.
+The smartest organizations are doing the opposite: starting small, testing safely, and building shared language and expectations.
 They’re not buying everything at once.
-They’re building capability step by step.
+They’re building capability step by step through structured AI implementation.

 This “crawl, walk, run” approach gives your team space to: